mikhailxyz/certora-tutorials/10.Lesson_VacuousRules/README.md

 - [x] Read the common pitfalls article on vacuity [Link](https://docs.certora.com/en/latest/docs/confluence/pitfalls.html?highlight=lastreverted#lastreverted-updates).

-- [] Go over the rules and invariants in [ERCVacuity](ERC20/ERCVacuity.spec).
+- [x] Go over the rules and invariants in [ERCVacuity](ERC20/ERCVacuity.spec).
 Use the methods you've just learned to determine if they are vacuous rules.

-- [ ] Go back to the `.spec` files that you've written for the `Spartan Protocol` and `Popsicle Finance`, and look at them with a new point of view.
-Try to apply the methods we've learned in this lesson to check whether you've written any vacuous rules and invariants.
+- [x] Go back to the `.spec` files that you've written for the `Spartan Protocol` and `Popsicle Finance`, and look at them with a new point of view.
+Try to apply the methods we've learned in this lesson to check whether you've written any vacuous rules and invariants.b

-- [ ] If you did write vacuous rules, try to rethink if the rules make sense in the first place.
+- [x] If you did write vacuous rules, try to rethink if the rules make sense in the first place.
 If they do, fix them.

 </br>